• Skip to primary navigation

 Sometimes an English Breakfast Tea blend can be overly bitter, tannic, and bland.
 All the more reason to drown it with loads of lemon, milk, or honey to make it taste like something it’s not.

 But not all English Breakfast Teas are like that.
-Many fabulously delicious blends stand right next to (or above) quality coffee.
+Many fabulously delicious blends stand next to (or above) quality coffee.
 A top-notch black tea blend is worthy of brewing.

 Here are some of my favorite places to buy English Breakfast Tea.
-They all offer high-quality teas and blends from China, Sri Lanka, India, and Kenya.
+They offer high-quality teas and blends from China, Sri Lanka, India, and Kenya.

 1. Adagio:

 Adagio English Breakfast Tea is an excellent black Keemun tea with a balanced and honeyed aroma.
-If you prefer the maltiness of Assam, you might want to try their Irish Breakfast Tea, which is a blend of hearty black teas from Ceylon (Sri Lanka) and Assam (India).
+If you prefer the maltiness of Assam, you might want to try their Irish Breakfast Tea, a blend of hearty black teas from Ceylon (Sri Lanka) and Assam (India).

 2. Fortnum & Mason: